 Rutgers New Jersey Agricultural Experiment Station (NJAES) off-campus research centers are sometimes located in remote parts of the state, providing limited opportunity for others to know the scope of their work.
 In the “Get to Know Rutgers NJAES” series, we’ll take a look at these centers and find out what they do.
 The Food Innovation Center (FIC) is comprised of two facilities, FIC-South in Bridgeton and FIC-North in Piscataway.
-These centers provide New Jersey upstart food companies with the resources they need to launch their products.
-Directors Michael duBois, Rutgers Food Innovation Center (FIC)-South and Bill Franke, FIC-North, provide us with an up-close look at what goes on at the Centers.
+These centers provide New Jersey startup food companies with the resources they need to launch their products.
+Directors Michael duBois, Rutgers Food Innovation Center (FIC)-South and Bill Franke, FIC-North, provide us with an close up look at what goes on at the centers.

 Q. What types of research are conducted at your facilities?

 The Food Innovation Center focuses on applied research in two areas – food formulation and process development, and consumer research.
 The former involves development of commercial food formulas and optimization of their process to ensure the highest level of taste, functional performance, package compatibility, and food safety.
 The latter, consumer research, involves conducting sensory evaluation and focus group testing to determine consumer acceptance and insights on how to improve the food product for better delivery of desired consumer benefits.